 Maximum Period of Candidacy

-The program is a part-time six-semester program.
-All efforts will be made to ensure that students finish their degree within the span of two years.
+The graduate nursing program is a part-time program, which can be completed in as few as six semesters or as many as twelve semesters.
+All efforts will be made to ensure that students progress according to their chosen progression path and complete the program requirements on this time line.
+Typically, it is expected that all students will complete program requirements within seven academic years.
 However, it is recognized that exigent circumstances may prevent some students from doing this.
 Students requesting more time to complete the program must make the request formally in writing to the Director of the Graduate Nursing Program explaining the reasons for the extension request.
-Students granted the request for extension will be granted a maximum of three academic years (beyond the expected graduation year) to complete the program.
+Students granted the request for extension will be granted a maximum of one academic year (beyond the expected graduation year) to complete the program.

 Completion of the Graduate Program and Graduation

 To successfully complete the Master of Science in Nursing Program, a student must adhere to the following:

 - Successfully complete all the requirements for the program.

 - Maintain a minimum cumulative GPA of 3.0.